WHY SHOULD I CONSIDER CHRISTIAN EDUCATION?

 None of this is meant to be a criticism of parents who place their children in public schools.
 Nor is it an indictment against well-meaning public school educators.
 However, the fact remains that public schools are not allowed to give your children the educational experience the Bible demands.
 Regardless of what you may think about Christian schools, we encourage you to seek God's thoughts on the matter before choosing an academic home for your children.

-At Cornerstone Classical School, you do not have to compromise; you can have both a solid Christian worldview and a rigorous college preparatory education.
+At Cornerstone Christian School, you do not have to compromise; you can have both a solid Christian worldview and a rigorous college preparatory education.

 Call 907.927.9106 today to schedule a tour or to speak with the Headmaster, Steve Marshall